thosgood/this-weeks-finds/markdown/151-200/week189.md

 Technically the vibrational modes of a black hole are called "quasinormal modes".
 You can read more about them here:

-13) Hans-Peter Nollert, Quasinormal modes: the characteristic \`sound' of black holes and neutron stars, Class.
+13) Hans-Peter Nollert, Quasinormal modes: the characteristic 'sound' of black holes and neutron stars, Class.
 Quant.
 Grav.
 16 (1999), R159-R216.